Hotels4Teams

 Which hotels near Tucson National Golf Course have a fitness center?

-Which hotels near Tucson National Golf Course have a pool?
+Which hotels near Tucson National Golf Course have an outdoor pool?

 Do any hotels near Tucson National Golf Course offer a shuttle?